07

 1. Coursework: 40% (inclusive of a mathematical investigation)

-2. Examination 1: 20% (technology free)
+2. Examination 1 (technology free): 20%

-3. Examination 2: 40%
+3. Examination 2 (technology active): 40%

-Mathematical Methods (CAS) – Units 3 and 4
+Mathematical Methods – Units 3 & 4

 Unit 3: Semester 1

-Unit 3 follows directly on from Mathematical Methods (CAS) Units 1 and 2 and assumes knowledge normally acquired in Unit 2.
+Unit 3 follows directly on from Mathematical Methods Units 1 & 2 and assumes knowledge normally acquired in Unit 2.
 It involves the study of functions, relations and graphs; algebra, number and structure; Calculus, including applications of derivatives and differentiation, and identifying and analysing key features of functions and their graphs; and data analysis, probability and statistics, including the study of random variables, discrete and continuous probability distributions, and the distribution of sample proportions.

 On completion of this unit students should be able to: define and explain key concepts and apply a range of related mathematical routines and procedures; apply mathematical processes in non-routine contexts, including situations with some open-ended aspects requiring investigative, modelling or problem-solving techniques or approaches, and analyse and discuss these applications of mathematics; and apply computational thinking and use numerical, graphical, symbolic and statistical functionalities of technology to develop mathematical ideas, produce results and carry out analysis in situations requiring investigative, modelling or problem-solving techniques or approaches.